chainloop-dev/chainloop/extras/dagger/README.md

 - This module requires existing familiarity with Chainloop and its attestation process.
 Please refer to [this guide](https://docs.chainloop.dev/getting-started/attestation-crafting) to learn more.
  You need an `API Token` [previously generated](https://docs.chainloop.dev/getting-started/workflow-definition#api-token-creation) by your Chainloop administrator.
+- By default, this dagger module points to Chainloop's upstream instance, to point to your own instance, see the section below.

 ## Attestation Crafting